nebblu/HyPk/README.md

 It also contains velocity statistics computed using  a private library for ReACT.
 Please contact Ben Bose for access.

-## Mathematica notebook:

-Also included is a Mathematica notebook (errors.nb) to compute the Gaussian covariance of the redshift space power spectrum multipoles.

 ## Running the Code:

 The main code is the Jupyter notebook: `HyPk.ipynb`

+Also included is a Mathematica notebook (errors.nb) to compute the Gaussian covariance of the redshift space power spectrum multipoles.

 ## Packages Required: